Abyssal Geography

 The World as Abyss gives Caribbean thought and culture the place they deserve within critical theory and materialist studies.
 Mónica Fernández Jiménez

-Additional Open Access Publications
+Additional Open Access Papers

 Jonathan Pugh.
 The lure of an unavailable world: The shifting stakes of contemporary critique.
 2023.
 Area